 Demand for some of our products is seasonal.
-The F&S business sales are typically greater in the second and third quarters of the year, with generally lower sales in the first and fourth quarters.
-Exal typically has its lowest sales in the third quarter.
+The Food business sales are typically greater in the second and third quarters of the year, with generally lower sales in the first and fourth quarters.
 Weather conditions can reduce crop yields and adversely affect customer demand for fruit and vegetable cans.
 Demand for our seafood packaging is also affected by variations in local fish catches.
 The variable nature of the food and seafood packaging businesses and our vulnerability to natural conditions could have a material adverse effect on our business, financial condition and results of operations.
+Aerosols business typically has its lowest sales in the third quarter.